exercism/v3/languages/csharp/exercises/concept/classes/.docs/instructions.md

-In this exercise you'll be playing around with a remote controlled car, that you've finally saved enough money for to buy.
+In this exercise you'll be playing around with a remote controlled car, which you've finally saved enough money for to buy.

 Cars start with full (100%) batteries.
 Each time you drive the car using the remote control, it covers 20 meters and drains one percent of the battery.